asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 This section focuses on cluster wide concepts and knowledge you will need to effectively manage an OpenShift cluster at scale.
 These are some of the skills required for any operations teams managing an OpenShift cluster.
-In previous chapter is all about working with OpenShift integrated role based access control, you will change the authentication provider for your cluster, users and work with the system accounts buil into OpenShift along with the default roles for different user types.
+In previous chapter is all about working with OpenShift integrated role based access control, you will change the authentication provider for your cluster, users and work with the system accounts build into OpenShift along with the default roles for different user types.
 Other sections focus on the software define network that deployed as part of OpenShift this is how containers communicate with each other and how service discovery works in an OpenShift cluster.
 The we will bring everything together and look at OpenShift from security perspective.
 We will discuss how SELinux is used in OpenShift